Army Jeep History (1941-1954)

 Requirements for the proposed vehicle, formalized in July of 1940, included a payload capacity of 600 pounds, wheelbase under 75 inches (later lengthened to 80 inches), a maximum 47 inches of tread, and four-wheel drive.
 The original gross vehicle weight of 1,300 pounds proved unrealistic and was raised to 2,160 pounds.
 A minimum of 85 lb-ft of torque, and a cooling system that would allow sustained low speeds without overheating, were the two main engine requirements.

-135 automobile manufacturers were contacted by the U.S. Army and asked to submit working prototypes within 49 days.
+The U.S. Army contacted 135 automobile manufacturers and asked each of them to submit working prototypes within 49 days.
 Three companies responded by the target date: American Bantam Car Company, Willys-Overland, and Ford Motor Company.
 Bantam, a small company based in Butler, Pennsylvania, was first to complete a running prototype.
-Testing began in September of 1940.
+Testing began shortly after in September of 1940.

 Seeing as their production cars were based on the British Austin Seven, Bantam's BRC (Bantam Reconnaissance Car) also used chassis components imported from the United Kingdom, along with other off-the-shelf parts.
 Four-wheel drivetrain components were made by the Spicer Company, who were also supplying the Ford and Willys Jeep prototypes.